-F. WHOLE EFFLUENT TOXICITY (BIOMONITORING) REQUIREMENTS
+K. WHOLE EFFLUENT TOXICITY (BIOMONITORING) REQUIREMENTS

 - (1) The draft permit includes chronic freshwater biomonitoring requirements as follows.
 The permit requires five dilutions in addition to the control (0% effluent) to be used in the toxicity tests.
-These additional effluent concentrations shall be 3%, 4%, 5%, 7%, and 9%.
-The low-flow effluent concentration (critical dilution) is defined as 7% effluent. - (a) Chronic static renewal survival and reproduction test using the water flea (Ceriodaphnia dubia).
+These additional effluent concentrations shall be 2%, 3%, 4%, 5%, and 7%.
+The low-flow effluent concentration (critical dilution) is defined as 5% effluent.
+The critical dilution is in accordance with the "Aquatic Life Criteria" section of the "Water Quality Based Effluent Limitations/Conditions" section. - (a) Chronic static renewal survival and reproduction test using the water flea (Ceriodaphnia dubia).
 The frequency of the testing is once per quarter for at least the first year of testing, after which the permittee may apply for a testing frequency reduction. - (b) Chronic static renewal 7-day larval survival and growth test using the fathead minnow (Pimephales promelas).
 The frequency of the testing is once per quarter for at least the first year of testing, after which the permittee may apply for a testing frequency reduction. - (2) The draft permit includes the following minimum 24-hour acute freshwater biomonitoring requirements at a frequency of once per six months: - (a) Acute 24-hour static toxicity test using the water flea (Daphnia pulex or Ceriodaphnia dubia). - (b) Acute 24-hour static toxicity test using the fathead minnow (Pimephales promelas).

-G. SUMMARY OF CHANGES FROM APPLICATION
+L. SUMMARY OF CHANGES FROM APPLICATION